 This can mean that the defendant caused wrongful death via negligence (i.e. dangerous driving or medical practice) or intentionally.
 The latter form of wrongful death lawsuit is often pursued when the criminal justice system is seen to have failed the loved ones of the deceased person.

 So, who can actually file a lawsuit for wrongful death?
 The answer is that it depends on the state you are in.
 In all states across the US, you can file a wrongful death lawsuit if you are the child or the spouse of the deceased person.
+For example you can bring in a Wyoming wrongful death lawyer or a New York wrongful death lawyer – depending upon where you live.

 In some states, you can file a wrongful death lawsuit if you are a member of the deceased person’s extended family, such as a sibling or a grandparent.
 In this case, you may need the approval of the deceased person’s next of kin before you file the lawsuit.